 Breast Augmentation, technically known as augmentation mammoplasty, is a surgical procedure to enlarge the size and shape of a woman's breast.
 This procedure is typically done:

 Reconstruction of a breast that has been removed due to cancer or other disease is one of the most rewarding surgical procedures available today.
 New medical techniques and devices have made it possible for surgeons to create a breast that closely matches a natural breast in both form and appearance.

 Breast Reduction is a procedure to reduce breast volume.
 It sometimes is used to balance breast size in addition to breast reconstructive procedures.

 A chemical peel uses a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
 Individuals with facial blemishes, wrinkles and uneven skin pigmentation can benefit from this procedure.
 While chemical peel is usually performed for cosmetic reasons, it may also improve precancerous skin growths, soften acne facial scars, and even help to control acne.

 Birthmarks, abnormal breast development, hand deformities and deformed ears are the most common examples of congenital defects that can be corrected.
 Children born with a cleft palate or lip will require reconstructive surgery, which is usually performed when the child is young.
 Scars, burns, and hand injuries may result from trauma and often require reconstructive surgery.

 Call us to set up a consultation to address your individual needs.
-Our offices are conveniently located on the Infirmary West campus and allow for discreet entry and exit.
-For any additional information, call: (251) 660-5763.
+Our offices are conveniently located in the Strada Patient Care Center, near USA Children's & Women's Hospital.
+For any additional information, call (251) 660-5763.